learn-co-curriculum/dsc-node-centrality/README.md

 ## Introduction

 Dijkstra's algorithm and other path related searches are essential for establishing a common distance metric within network graphs.
 With that, one can investigate relationships between nodes.
-For example, in the context of social networks, one might wonder who is the most influential to various social circles.
+For example, in the context of social networks, one might wonder who is most influential to various social circles.
 Alternatively, if you were studying the spread of disease, it would be important to identify key stakeholders for quarantining the disease off from subpopulations.
 The umbrella term for these metrics is known as centrality.
 In this lesson, you'll take a look at four measures of centrality and how they can collectively uncover important relationships within networks.

 ## Objectives

 You will be able to:

-* Understand and explain network centrality and its importance in graph analysis
+- Describe the use case for the centrality measures
-* Understand and calculate Degree, Closeness, Betweenness and Eigenvector centrality measures
+- Explain network centrality and its importance in graph analysis
-* Describe the use case for several centrality measures
+- Compare and calculate degree, closeness, betweenness, and eigenvector centrality measures

 ## Centrality

-A central concept to graphs is centrality.
+An important concept in graphs is centrality.
 Take the social network below, created from a subset of twitter data.
 Some of the nodes are enmeshed in the network, with many connections amongst other nodes.
 Others, such as node 95, are tied to this central hub, but only weakly through a single connection to the main hub.
 Two nodes, 86 and 87, aren't even directly tied to the main cluster, and are floating on an island on their own.
 By quantifying the relationships between nodes, one can better understand the underlying structure of networks.

 ```python